Wisdom Teeth Removal

 Diagnosing the Problem

 When you are experiencing pain in the back of your mouth, and it is interfering with your daily life, calling our office is important.
 We can officially diagnose your wisdom tooth issue.
-To do this, we perform a thorough oral exam as well as take X-rays.
-With X-rays, we can see what is happening below your gum line, including in your jawbone.
+To do this, we perform a thorough oral exam as well as take x-rays.
+With digital x-rays, we can see what is happening below your gum line, including in your jawbone.
 They provide us with a clear picture that will better help us to develop a personalized treatment plan.

 Removing Your Wisdom Teeth